Medicare Compensation Recovery 011-15000000

 - supporting documents, provided they have all mandatory details

-If the claimant or notifiable person is having difficulty specifying a date of injury or illness (DOI), go to Table 10 on the Resources page for help.
+If the claimant or notifiable person is having difficulty specifying a DOI, go to Table 10 on the Resources page for help.

 The nature of the injury or illness can be a basic description if it adequately describes it.
 For example: